CallJ051/spark-kafka-avro-demo/README.md

 ---

 # Start Zookeeper and Kafka
-Execute following commands in your %kafka_home% directory.
+Execute following commands in your %kafka_home% directory. `> cd %KAFKA_HOME% `

-1. `> cd %KAFKA_HOME%`
-2. `> bin\windows\zookeeper-server-start config\zookeeper.properties`
+2. `> bin\windows\zookeeper-server-start config\zookeeper.properties` (in a seperate shell)
-3. `> bin\windows\kafka-server-start.bat config\server.properties`
+3. `> bin\windows\kafka-server-start.bat config\server.properties` (in a seperate shell)
-4. `> bin\windows\kafka-topics --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic demo_topic
+4. `> bin\windows\kafka-topics --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic demo_topic`

-`In this example, we create a topic called **demo_topic**
+In this example, we create a topic called **demo_topic**

-# Start producer and consumer
+# Start the producer and consumer

-5. `java -jar target\demo.spark.josi-0.1-jar-with-dependencies.jar  --type producer`
+5.  `cd <directory cloned project>`

-6. `java -jar target\demo.spark.josi-0.1-jar-with-dependencies.jar  --type consumer`
+6. `java -jar target\demo.spark.josi-0.1-jar-with-dependencies.jar -s consumer -c resources\checkpoint -o resources\results.csv -t demo_topic` (in a seperate shell)
+7. `java -jar target\demo.spark.josi-0.1-jar-with-dependencies.jar -s producer -i resources\transactions.csv -t demo_topic ` (in a seperate shell)

+**resources\checkpoint** is a path to a non-existent folder which will be created in run time.
+The consumer will store its state in the checkpoint folder.
+If the process is killed and restarted with the same checkpoint folder, it will pick up where it left off.

 ## Usage
 `>java -jar target\demo.spark.josi-0.1-jar-with-dependencies.jar`